matteyas/cmd-config/README.md

 # cmd-config
 This is a configuration that will setup a reasonable command line environment.

+DISCLAIMER: One change to the registry is required to enable the functionality (HKEY_CURRENT_USER\SOFTWARE\Microsoft\Command Processor\Autorun), cmd-config is not portable in the strictest sense.
+This is the *only* system-wide footprint.

 Here's a list of some of the features:
 * `xx` -> closes the command prompt and remembers the path; the next command prompt will spawn at this location
 * Quick navigation between "favorite" folders that are remembered between cmd sessions